 There shall be an RTT in the Instrument Cluster to display the current state of the exhaust valve.

-The Cluster shall display the RTT while the exhaust valve is in any state other than Normal.
+The Cluster shall display the RTT while the exhaust valve status (EngExhMdeQuiet_D2_Stat) is in any state other than Normal.

-The Cluster shall display the RTT for 2 seconds after becoming Normal.
+The Cluster shall display the RTT for 2 seconds after becoming EngExhMdeQuiet_D2_Stat=Normal.

+The Cluster shall display on transition to Ignition Run after EngExhMdeQuiet_D2_Stat)=Normal.

-If the stat signal is Faulty, the cluster shall not display the Exhaust Mode RTT.
+If EngExhMdeQuiet_D2_Stat is Faulty or NULL, the cluster shall not display the Exhaust Mode RTT.

 Sync Module (APIM)